 If you have read ” What to look for when hiring a lawyer” you probably are looking for an attorney who is experienced, knowledgeable and aggressive, who knows to limit the number of open files he or she is willing to maintain at any given time, and who will handle your case personally as opposed to handing the matter off to an inexperienced associate.
 These qualities are expensive.
 You should be prepared to pay a substantial fee in order to secure quality legal representation.

 All cases arise out of unique facts, and all cases present unique defenses.
 It’s difficult to know in advance everything that will be required in order to present a complete defense to any given case.
 However, as the client, it is completely reasonable that you need to know what representation in your case will cost before you can make an informed hiring decision.

-Your first scheduled consultation with me is free.
+The first thing we will di is meet for an initial consultation.
 In this meeting, we will discuss the factual details of your case as well as the legal defenses that may be available.
 We will discuss the procedural options and requirements that may affect the strategy and commitment of resources to your cases.
 There is no charge for this meeting, and no obligation to continue.

 Fixed-Rate Commitment Fee

 At the conclusion of your initial consultation, I will be able to quote a fixed-rate commitment fee that will cover all legal services necessary for the various procedural stages of your defense.
 You will know exactly what your legal fees will be no matter how long the case continues, or how many court appearances are ultimately required.